Ringedal/andreasringedal/_posts/2018-07-14-astrazeneca.md

 For every successful sign-off, we then produced wireframes, visual assets and guidelines for developers.
 I also took on the challenge of animating the app using Principle, used for external usability testing.

 {% include figure.html file="astrazeneca-turbu-1.jpg" alt="Phones with Turbu+ App" %}

-As soon as the updated version of the app is released, I will add more visuals.

 #### In retrospect:
 * There are many regulations within the healthcare